Debt Control Agency Inc. (DCA) is a Toronto-based debt collection agency with collection centres in Ontario, British Columbia and Quebec.

 For more information, read our guide about debt statute of limitations.

-How to file a complaint about DCA (Debt Control Agency)
+How to file a complaint about Debt Control Agency (DCA)

-If DCA (Debt Control Agency) doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that Debt Control Agency (DCA) is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.